wodby/docs/1.0/docs/stacks/solr/index.md

 ## Changelog

 This changelog is for Solr stack on Wodby, to see image changes see tags description on [repository page](https://github.com/wodby/solr/releases)

+### 2.6.0

+- 🚨 Solr in Solr Cloud mode now generates a random password, you should update it.
+You can find password on "Instance > Stack > Solr" page, read more in [authentication](#authentication) section.
+- 🔒 Solr running in Solr Cloud mode now forbids unauthorized access to all pages in admin UI

 ### 2.5.0